AdobeDocs/commerce-php/src/pages/developer/components/async-operations.md

 Asynchronous operations are not native to PHP but it is still possible to execute heavy operations simultaneously, or delay them until they absolutely have to be finished.

-To make writing asynchronous code easier, Magento provides the `DeferredInterface` to use with asynchronous operations.
+To make writing asynchronous code easier, Adobe Commerce and Magento Open Source provide the `DeferredInterface` to use with asynchronous operations.
 This allows client code to work with asynchronous operations just as it would with standard operations.

 ## DeferredInterface